 These Yummy Mexican Stuffed Peppers are the perfect weeknight dinner!
 The peppers make a delicious edible bowl to fill with all kinds of protein and healthy toppings.
+Top them with lots of cheese.
 Make them as spicy or mild as you like!

 Are you curious about how the yard glacier is holding up?
 I hope you are!
 There is $200 on the line!
 I will write an update at the end of this post.
 Aren't I mean?
 Making you read through my loooong boring post first?
 Actually, the yard glacier, which is now just a dirty, disgusting pile of snow, is truly ugly and that is why it has been placed at the bottom.